Current Research Team

 Makenzie Stewart, Summer 2020

-Makenzie Stewart is a rising senior at Stony Brook University.
-She is pursuing a B.S. in Psychology with concentrations in physics and chemistry, minoring in Business and Health Medicine in Society.
-She is interested in increasing diversity within medicine and is currently working with Dr. Thomas Woodson on inequality in nanomedicine.
+Makenzie Stewart was a rising senior at Stony Brook University.
+She pursued a B.S. in Psychology with concentrations in physics and chemistry, minoring in Business and Health Medicine in Society.
+She is interested in increasing diversity within medicine and worked with Dr. Thomas Woodson on inequality in nanomedicine.

 |